IBM/innovate-digital-bank/README.md

 $ docker login mycluster.icp:8500
 ```

+If you are using the vm version of ICP

 ### 7. Configure kubectl
 From your ICP's dashboard, copy the kubectl commands under admin > configure client